IntuitiveLeap/SPECx.sample/README.md

 # SPECx.sample
-gitpage repository allows viewing in browser directly from an 'https://' link.
+- gitpage repository allows viewing in browser directly from an 'https://' link.

-A sample landing page for an hypothetical Quality Department toolset.
+This is a sample landing page for an hypothetical Quality Department toolset.